benherbertson/r4ds-solutions/README.md

 My solutions to the exercises in [R for Data Science](http://r4ds.had.co.nz/) by Hadley Wickham & Garrett Grolemund.

-These contents have been published as a [website](https://benherbertson.github.io/r4ds-solutions/).
+I have published the contents as a [website](https://benherbertson.github.io/r4ds-solutions/).